pschool-in/curriculum/content/grammar/new-topics/article-4.md

 Are there *any* sweets?
 I want to drink *some* coffee.
 There is *a lot of* gold in the bag.
-Rohita spends *much* time on the computers.
 ```

 ```
-I don't eat *much* sea food.
+I don't eat *much* seafood.
 There are *few* bananas in the bowl.
-Do you have *little* time to help me with my homework.
+Do you have *little* time to help me with my homework?
 How *many* coins do you have?
 I didn't have *any* breakfast today.
 ```